Skype vs Viber: Comparing the Two VoIP Big-Names

 While both apps are free to use, both also have additional paid features, mainly the ability to call international phone numbers.

 Skype offers a lot of different international call packages.
 There are country-specific and region-specific packages to choose from.
-For example, to call US numbers using Skype, you’ll have to pay $3.59 per month.
-If you want to call numbers in the North American region, you will have to pay $8.39 per month.
+For example, to call US numbers using Skype (both mobiles and landlines), you’ll have to pay $2.54 per month.
+If you want to call numbers in the North American region, you will have to pay $5.94 per month.
+You can also buy Skype Credit to use for calls and SMS anywhere in the world.
+The most affordable plan starts at $5.00.

 On the other hand, Viber offers country-specific and worldwide packages.
-If you want to call US numbers using Viber, you will have to pay $1.99 per month.
+If you want to call US numbers using Viber (landline and mobile), you will have to pay $1.99 per month.
 If you want to have the ability to call multiple countries at once, you have two options: World Credit and the monthly World plan.
 With World Credit, you get around 526 minutes for $9.99.
 The World plan includes unlimited minutes and costs $5.99 per month.

 Both Skype and Viber are solid alternatives to more popular business VoIP and messaging solutions.